-Where, as here, proof of intention to produce a result is an element of the offence, the prosecution must prove the Defendant meant to produce that result by his or her conduct (Zaburoni v The Queen (2016) 256 CLR 482, 490).
+Where, as here, proof of intention to produce a result is an element of the offence, the prosecution must prove the accused meant to produce that result by his or her conduct - per Zaburoni v The Queen (2016) 256 CLR 482, 490.
+Elaboration on the meaning of intent should be avoided, lest concepts applicable at common law, such as foreseeability and probability, are wrongly blurred with the meaning of intent - per R v Willmot (No 2) [1985] 2 Qd R 413, 418.